 It’s a thing.
-From Halloween thru Super Bowl and beyond — the calendar presents food laden landmines that can test anyone’s resolve.
+From Halloween through the holiday season and beyond — the calendar presents food laden landmines that can test anyone’s resolve.
 But no need to fret, side stepping these ever-present gastronomical temptations is a skill that can be developed.

 First and foremost, focus on your friends and less on the food.
 Relationships are among life’s richest experiences, not the cool whip blanketed faux food desserts.

 Don’t arrive at a party hungry.
 Eat an apple with peanut butter prior to leaving the house.
 This will enable you to circulate with the guests – eliminating the usual mad dash toward the appetizer table.

 Speaking of the appetizer table, position yourself far away from these processed meats and salty snacks.
 Why you say?
 Because these are typically the culprits for the never-pleasant gastrointestinal bloating and lower extremity edema.

 Grab a drink to busy your hands and alternate each drink with water.
 Only you will know there’s water in your red solo cup.
 For the diabetic population, it’s important to consume food along with an alcoholic beverage.
 (Alcohol consumption can affect blood sugars for up to 12 hours, so testing prior to going to bed is crucial; if the result is low – consume a carbohydrate snack.)

 Contribute to the offerings.
 Pumpkin Hummus is a delicious and festive twist to a familiar party food.